yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/b1847314-c94e-4eac-a54f-840433c66776" width="580" />
 <img src="https://github.com/user-attachments/assets/a47bec1d-5650-42c5-a5bb-aa345f84db5a" width="580" />

-No doubt,over 60% of revenue comes from SP, RJ, and MG.
-The Southeast region of Brazil has the largest population.

-(Based on the sales rankings:

-Focus on SP, RJ, MG: Allocate marketing and inventory to these states, emphasizing São Paulo, Rio, and Belo Horizonte.
-Promote high-margin categories like electronics and fashion.
-Strengthen Logistics in PR, RS, SC: Leverage their efficient infrastructure for faster deliveries, especially in Curitiba and Porto Alegre.
-Target High-Income Cities: Brasília and Niterói are ideal for premium products due to affluent consumers.
-Improve Northeast Penetration: Invest in logistics for Salvador to boost BA’s sales, focusing on consumer goods and tourism-related products.
-Monitor Smaller Markets: Goiás and Espírito Santo are growing; consider targeted campaigns in Goiânia and Vitória.)
+Undoubtedly,over 60% of revenue comes from SP, RJ, and MG.As the most populous and economically significant region in Brazil, the Southeast plays a crucial role.
+Prioritize SP, RJ, and MG in marketing and inventory planning, focusing on major cities like Sao Paulo, Rio, and Belo Horizonte.
+Leverage these markets to push high-margin products and drive profitability.

-**Which products generate the highest number of orders, and which do not?**
+**2.6 Which products generate the highest number of orders, and which do not?**

 <details>
 <summary> Show Top 5 Product Categories Query</summary>